-The notes were also automatically convertible into ordinary shares of InspireMD Ltd. upon an initial public offering (hereafter - "IPO") or upon a consolidation, merger or sale of all assets or shares of InspireMD Ltd. (hereafter - "exit transaction"), at the lower conversion price of: (i) \$1.48; or (ii) a discount of 20% on the price per share in such exit transaction.
+The notes were also automatically convertible into ordinary shares of InspireMD Ltd. upon an initial public offering ("IPO") or upon a consolidation, merger or sale of all assets or shares of InspireMD Ltd. ("exit transaction"), at the lower conversion price of: (i) \$1.48; or (ii) a discount of 20% on the price per share in such exit transaction.

-In accordance with ASC 470-20, "Debt with Conversion and Other Options", the Company determined that a beneficial conversion feature existed at the issuance date of these notes, totaling \$308 thousand.
-Because these notes do not have a stated redemption date (except on an event of default), and may be converted by the holder at any time, the beneficial conversion feature was recognized immediately on the issuance date as a financial expense, in the consolidated statements of operations.
+In accordance with ASC 470-20, "Debt with Conversion and Other Options", the Company determined that a BCF existed at the issuance date of these notes, totaling \$308 thousand.
+Because these notes did not have a stated redemption date (except on an event of default), and could be converted by the holder at any time, the BCF was recognized immediately on the issuance date under "Financial expenses (income)-net" in the Consolidated Statements of Operations.

-In March 2009 (hereafter - "the Redemption Date"), these convertible notes were fully repaid (principal and accrued interest) due to a breach of the covenants by InspireMD Ltd. InspireMD Ltd. allocated the proceeds paid between the portion related to the redemption of the beneficial conversion feature and that related to the convertible loan, based on the guidance stipulated in ASC 470-20.
-The Company measured the portion allocated to the beneficial conversion feature based on the intrinsic value of the conversion feature at the extinguishment date, which amounted to \$308 thousand (which equals the original beneficial conversion feature since the price of InspireMD Ltd.'s shares on the issuance date and the Redemption Date was the same).
-Accordingly, the difference between the amount allocated to the beneficial conversion feature plus the loan's carrying amount, and the cash paid, was recognized as financial income in the consolidated statements of operations.
+In March 2009 these convertible notes were fully repaid (principal and accrued interest) due to a breach of the covenants by InspireMD Ltd. InspireMD Ltd. allocated the proceeds paid between the portion related to the redemption of the beneficial conversion feature and that related to the convertible loan, based on the guidance in ASC 470-20.
+The Company measured the portion allocated to the beneficial conversion feature based on the intrinsic value of the conversion feature at the extinguishment date, which amounted to \$308 thousand (which equals the original BCF since the price of InspireMD Ltd.'s shares on the issuance date and the redemption date was the same).
+Accordingly, the difference between the amount allocated to the BCF plus the loan's carrying amount, and the cash paid, was recognized as financial income in the Consolidated Statements of Operations.